 Visiting China is a once-in-a-lifetime experience.
 Whether you’re visiting Beijing, Shanghai, or the Great Wall, you’ll never run out of things to do in this beautiful country.
 But what if you run out of internet?
-Having an internet connection is essential for any modern traveler.
+Having a Mobile internet connection in China is essential.
 Buying a China eSIM card is a cheap and efficient way of accessing the internet abroad.

 The eSIM for China from Holafly also comes with a VPN included.
 The Chinese government bans apps and websites such as WhatsApp and Facebook.
-But with a VPN, you can continue using these apps without any issue.
+But with a VPN, you can continue using these apps without any issues.

 The eSIM (short for “embedded SIM“) is a virtual SIM card taking the tech world by storm.
 With an eSIM for your trip to China, you can enjoy cheap and fast internet on multiple devices.

 So if you want to stay connected when you’re in China, we recommend buying an eSIM designed especially for travelers – this will save you from paying expensive data roaming charges in China.